monkrb/website/app/views/testing.markdown

       end
     end

 If you run that test now you will get the same output as before.
 This is not a bug, it just means that there is no standard report for that Webrat method yet.
-All you have to do is define it however you like to, in your test helper.
+All you have to do is define it the way you like it in your test helper.

     module Stories::Webrat
       report_for :assert_response do |response|